OptimalBits/cabinet/README.md

 - Built-in in-memory cache mechanism for very fast file serve.
 - Cache always fresh by relying on nodejs file watch mechanism (no need to restart the server after updating files).
+- Automatic coffee script compilation.
+- Automatic compilation of less css files.
+- Automatic javascript uglification & minification (using uglifyJS)
 - On the fly gzip of text files (js, css, html, templates, etc).
-- On the fly less compilation of css files.
-- On the fly javascript uglification & minification (using uglifyJS)

-Since files are cached and always fresh, gzip, less and minification do not have any impact on the server performance.
+Since files are cached and always fresh, compiled coffee script, gzip, less and minification do not have any impact on the server performance.

 [![BuildStatus](https://secure.travis-ci.org/OptimalBits/cabinet.png?branch=master)](http://travis-ci.org/optimalbits/cabinet)